Moor Often than Knot Alcohol is to Blame

 Should you find yourself involved in an accident at sea after you’ve been imbibing, you may be held legally responsible for the damages you cause.
 This can include damage to vessels involved in the accident, medical bills of people injured, and, in worst case scenarios, you may even face criminal penalties for your role in the incident.

 So the next time you reach for a cold one while helming a vessel, skip it!
 Nothing ruins a beautiful day on the water like being arrested.

-Richard Serpe gained a Masters Degree in maritime law from Tulane University School after graduating law school.
+Richard Serpe gained an additional Masters Degree in maritime law from Tulane University School after graduating law school.
 He has also been awarded the rank of Proctor (the highest rank available) from the Maritime Law Association of the United States.
-Mr. Serpe has helped victims of serious injuries, and families affected by a wrongful death, for over 30 years.